Sharp exponential inequalities for the Ornstein-Uhlenbeck operator: Asymptotic expansions

 \begin{proof} Since the function $\Phi\colon[0,\infty)\to(0,\frac 12]$ is bijective, equation~\eqref{E:relation-between-I-and-Phi} ensures that inequality \eqref{E:I-inequality} is equivalent to

-Owing to expansions \eqref{E:logPhi} and \eqref{E:Phi-prime}, it is easily verified that the left hand-side of \eqref{E:I-inequality-equiv} tends to zero as $t\to\infty$.
-Therefore, inequality \eqref{E:I-inequality-equiv} will follow if we show that the function on its left hand-side is decreasing.
+Owing to expansions \eqref{E:logPhi} and \eqref{E:Phi-prime}, it is easily verified that the left-hand side of \eqref{E:I-inequality-equiv} tends to zero as $t\to\infty$.
+Therefore, inequality \eqref{E:I-inequality-equiv} will follow if we show that the function on its left-hand side is decreasing.
 The derivative of this function equals

 Notice that here we have made use of the equality $\Phi''(t)=-t\Phi'(t)$ for $t\in\R$.
 Denote the function in the square bracket in \eqref{E:I-inequality-diff} by $F(t)$.
 Inasmuch as $\Phi'(t)<0$ for $t>0$, it suffices to show that $F(t)>0$ for $t>0$.
 We have that